Andy-UTAS/atomic/docs/index.md

     Quantum mechanics is tough!
 And this isn't (necessarily) hyperbole: physics is often put in the "hard" basket for a number of reasons, not least due to it being seen as irrelevant or mathematically challenging.
 Whilst the mathematics can indeed by spicy, once can develop coping mechanisms for this, and at its heart physics is usually intuitive: the apple falls from the tree, like charges repel, and so on.
 At first glance, quantum mechanics can present very differently, and is rarely accused of being intuitive.
 There are delights are to be had, but like most truly rewarding endeavours, said delights do not come for free.
 In undertaking this course, it is expected that:

-    - You will view the video content __before__ any scheduled face-to-face sessions
-    - Prescribed problems and reading will be undertaken before any face-to-face sessions
     - You will attend all face-to-face sessions, and actively contribute to discussions and problem solving
+    - Prescribed problems and reading will be undertaken _before_ any face-to-face sessions
     - If you are experiencing difficulties, that you will get in contact as soon as is reasonably possible

 !!! info "Course objectives"

-    The purpose of the measurements and applications component of the quanutm course is to provide an overview of quantum mechanics, demystifying some of the foundational theory and providing a toolkit for studying both old and new problems.
+    The purpose of the atomic component of the atomic and nuclear physics course is to provide a deeper exploration of quantum theory, moving beyond toy examples and developing a toolkit for analysing systems which one would actually encounter in a lab.
 At the conclusion of your journey, you should:

-    - Be familiar with the building blocks of quantum mechanical analysis: state vectors, operators and measurement, and time evolution
+    - Be familiar with the fundamentals of atomic physics, notably atomic structure and atomic transitions
-    - Be versed in various aspects of interpretations of quantum mechanics: what does it mean to make a measurement?
-What is entaglement?
-Why are the EPR paradox, Bell's inequalities, and _Schrödinger's Cat_ interesting?
+    - Understand what makes a quantum system behave in a quantum way, and how one can construct experiments to harness the power of quantum mechanics
-    - Have studied quantum applications, from MRI machines to truly secure communications
+    - Have studied diverse quantum applications, from how the GPS network functions, to how to discern different squishy bits in an MRI image, and how to build a quantum computer
     - Have had some fun!

 !!! warning "Course expectations: my promises to you"